Tempering (metallurgy): Black tempering

 Ductile (non-porous) cast iron (often called "black iron") is produced by black tempering.
 Unlike white tempering, black tempering is done in an inert gas environment, so that the decomposing carbon does not burn off.
 Instead, the decomposing carbon turns into a type of graphite called "temper graphite" or "flaky graphite," increasing the malleability of the metal.
 Tempering is usually performed at temperatures as high as 950 C for up to 20 hours.
-The tempering is followed by slow-cooling through the lower critical temperature, over a period that may last from 50 to over 100 hours.
+The tempering is followed by slow cooling through the lower critical temperature, over a period that may last from 50 to over 100 hours.

 Precipitation hardening alloys

-Precipitation hardening alloys first came into use during the early 1900s.
-Most heat-treatable alloys fall into the category of precipitation hardening alloys, including alloys of aluminum, magnesium, titanium and nickel.
-Several high-alloy steels are also precipitation hardening alloys.
-These alloys become softer than normal when quenched, and then harden over time.
+Precipitation-hardening alloys first came into use during the early 1900s.
+Most heat-treatable alloys fall into the category of precipitation-hardening alloys, including alloys of aluminum, magnesium, titanium, and nickel.
+Several high-alloy steels are also precipitation-hardening alloys.
+These alloys become softer than normal when quenched and then harden over time.
 For this reason, precipitation hardening is often referred to as "aging."

-Although most precipitation hardening alloys will harden at room temperature, some will only harden at elevated temperatures and, in others, the process can be sped up by aging at elevated temperatures.
+Although most precipitation-hardening alloys will harden at room temperature, some will only harden at elevated temperatures and, in others, the process can be sped up by aging at elevated temperatures.
 Aging at temperatures higher than room-temperature is called "artificial aging".
-Although the method is similar to tempering, the term "tempering" is usually not used to describe artificial aging, because the physical processes, (i.e.: precipitation of intermetallic phases from a supersaturated alloy) the desired results, (i.e.: strengthening rather than softening), and the amount of time held at a certain temperature are very different from tempering as used in carbon-steel.
+Although the method is similar to tempering, the term "tempering" is usually not used to describe artificial aging, because the physical processes, (i.e.: precipitation of intermetallic phases from a supersaturated alloy) the desired results, (i.e.: strengthening rather than softening), and the amount of time held at a certain temperature is very different from tempering as used in carbon-steel.